homestar92/ring-lardner-transcriptions/In Conference.md

 “I’m sorry to be late,” he apologized, addressing J. H. C.

-“I was talking over the phone to J. P. The reason.
-I asked for this conference,” he continued, “was to get your thought on a proposition that came up about twenty minutes ago.
+“I was talking over the phone to J. P. The reason I asked for this conference,” he continued, “was to get your thought on a proposition that came up about twenty minutes ago.
 There was a post-card in the mail addressed to the firm.
 It was from the main post-office.
 It says they are holding a letter for us which reached them unstamped.
 If we sign the card and send it to them, together with a two-cent stamp, they will forward us the letter.
 Otherwise they will send it to the Dead Letter Office.
 The question is, Is the letter worth the time and expense of sending for it?”

 “Who is the letter from, L. M.?”
 The inquirer was S. P. Daniels, one of the vice-presidents.